mohammedtabish0/studylib/newFile.md

 ==A TCP connection-oriented session is a stateful connection because both systems maintain information about the session itself during its life.==

-# REST API VS SOAP API
+# REST API vs SOAP API

 **SOAP – Simple Object Access Protocol**